Meize0729/opencd_debug/README.md

 ## Contact

-If you have any other questions❓, please contact wmz20000729@gmail.com in time 👬.
+If you have any other questions❓, please contact wmz20000729@buaa.edu.com in time 👬.

+I apologize, the code we provide has not been thoroughly optimized.
+We will continue to refine it.

 We will certainly do our utmost to assist you, and your inquiries will also contribute significantly to the optimization of this project.